carbon-design-system/design-system-website/src/content/components/select/style.md

 ### Recommended

-The following specs are not built into the Select component but are recommended by design as the proper amount of space to distance Select from another form element or component.
+The following specs are not built into the Select component but are recommended by design as the proper amount of space between a Select and other form elements/components.

 | Class       | Property                   | px / rem  | Spacing token |
 |-------------|----------------------------|-----------|---------------|